grimmfl/sk-math/README.md

 ## Grammar (CFG)

-I use a simple Top-Down-Parser, so left recursion is not supported.
+I use a simple LL(2) Top-Down-Parser.

 The language is based on the following grammar: